+Your submission must be your own, original work.
 If you use any images, writing, music or other creative material belonging to someone else (such as background music or stock footage for a case video), you must comply with any copyright restrictions in place.
+Entries into New Blood Awards are not commercial projects, but if you win brands may want to work with you to make your idea a reality, so ensuring your work meets the necessary copyright rules is very important.

-Eg stock images or typefaces you've bought the license for, copyright-expired text, music made available under a Creative Commons License or that you've received appropriate permissions to use...
-Make sure you credit or acknowledge the source if / as required.
+Check the rules on any work you include in your entry, eg stock images or typefaces you've bought the license for, copyrightexpired text, music made available under a Creative Commons license or that you've received appropriate permissions to use.
+Make sure you credit or acknowledge the source if/as required.
+You should not include work created by other artists from sites such as Instagram without their explicit permission as, if you win, your entry will be hosted on our website.